-I don’t feel any obligation to support skate clothing companies.
-I doubt anyone really does.
-Consolidated isn’t going to come out with a smear campaign against Dickies.
-If skater-owned companies make nice clothes and do well, I’m really happy for them as a fellow skateboarder, but it’s not my duty to buy their products.
+I do not feel any obligation or responsibility to support skatewear companies.
+I doubt anyone truly does.
+Consolidated isn’t going out with a smear attack on Dickies.
+Skateboarder-owned clothing companies are great and I support them.
+However, it’s my right not to buy their products.

-And if Vans is going to do this with my money, I’d rather give it to someone else anyway.”
+Vans could do the same with my money.
+If so, I’d rather it go to someone else.”

-I got these at the Unclaimed Baggage Center in Scottsboro, Alabama.
-It’s a place where they sell everything collected from airline luggage that’s never claimed.
-There’s a lot of interesting stuff there, including the Hoggle puppet/suit from Labyrinth.
-Someone must have checked a bag with these shoes in it and never picked it up.
-They’re about as durable as vulcanized shoes get.
-There are rubber caps all over, and anything that’s not rubber is thick suede.
-They’re heavy, but have good board feel that is expected of vulcanized sneakers.
+These were given to me by the Unclaimed Baggage Center located in Scottsboro.
+It’s a place where everything is sold from airline luggage never claimed.
+There is a lot to be found there, including the Hoggle costume/suit from Labyrinth.
+Someone must have left these shoes in a bag they were carrying and never took it out.
+They are almost as durable than vulcanized shoe soles.
+There are rubber caps all around, and thick suede will be surrounded by anything else.
+These shoes are heavy, but offer the good board feel that is expected of vulcanized sneakers.
 They also have a sole that will outlast all other footwear.

 These shoes are very durable but they feel great.
 The toe area is protected by a slightly rubber toecap.
 This makes them very grippy.
 The canvas in the area of the ollie is so thin that you may have to superglue it.
 The sole came off very quickly, almost like Vans vulcanized footwear.
 The soles of the shoes are extremely thin, so you may need an insole replacement.